top of page

 • The notary’s signature is authentic

-• The document is eligible for international use
+• The document is valid for international use

 The Key Difference: Purpose and Use